msbx5420-class/msbx5420-class.github.io/project.md

 # MSBX 5420 Group Project

 The objective of this group project is to use what we learned in this course to solve some interesting and important problems.
 I will encourage you to define what is interesting and important from your business perspective.
 Team members may have different expertise: if you are strong with business - try to contribute from a business perspective, if you are strong in coding - try to contribute to coding.
 Teams are self-formed with 4-5 members.
 Anyone without a team will be randomly assigned into teams.
-Team information will be finalized by the end of March 12.
+Team information will be finalized by the end of March 10.

 ## Project Requirements

 ### Basic Requirements

 * Dataset: You can use any dataset in the project.
 However, your data should have substantial size.
-This is a big data course so datasets below 10MB are not allowed.
+This is a big data course so datasets below <u>10MB</u> are not allowed.
 Any dataset is possible, although some recommendations of datasets are provided in case you don't know what data to use.
 You can also collect your own data if you would like.
 If you are really interested in a data source but it requires additional data collection efforts, please discuss with the instructor for solutions.
 * Environment: You can use Docker to develop and test your code.
 In the end, you are required to use AWS EMR cluster to run your analysis.
 * Programming Language: You can use any type of programming languages or business analytics tools, but must include the use of Spark with Python (PySpark), which needs to be deployed on the cluster; that is, if you need to implement a specific feature but it is not available in Spark, you have the flexibility to justify it and use other tools, but meanwhile you still need to make sure you have something implemented by PySpark in that case.
-Only with PySpark, your implementation show the potential of horizontal scaling on the AWS EMR cluster.
+Only with PySpark, your implementation shows the potential of horizontal scaling on the AWS EMR cluster.

 ### Functional Requirements